Laura Cornelius Kellogg: Orrin J. Kellogg

 On April 22, 1912, Laura Cornelius married Orrin J. Kellogg, an attorney of distant Seneca ancestry.
 Kellogg's husband supported her work but maintained a low profile; one newspaper wrote the best description of Orrin Kellogg would be "as the husband of Mrs. Kellogg."

 Shortly after their marriage, Laura Cornelius Kellogg's loyalty to the Oneida tribe came into question.
-An anonymous member of the Oneida tribe described Laura Cornelius Kellogg as a "ready borrower" with the "habit of making little touches wherever she finds any of her people" to a local newspaper called the Tulsa Daily World.
-This accusation came from the fact that Mrs. Kellogg had a history of using other people's money to fund her projects.
-Kellogg's projects were often thought to be very risky what others called "self-serving" Due to this claim, both of the Kelloggs were arrested with the charges of "Pretense of Indian Agents with intent to invest Indian funds".
+In a local newspaper called the Tulsa Daily World, an anonymous member of the Oneida tribe described Laura Cornelius Kellogg as a "ready borrower" with the "habit of making little touches wherever she finds any of her people".
+This accusation alluded to Mrs. Kellogg's history of using other people's money to fund her projects.
+Kellogg's projects were often thought to be very risky and her critics described them as "self-serving".
+As a result, both of the Kelloggs were arrested with the charges of "Pretense of Indian Agents with intent to invest Indian funds".
 The charges against Laura Cornelius Kellogg and her husband were eventually dropped; however, because of her actions, Kellogg was removed from the Society of American Indians (SAI).
 Reportedly, Kellogg thought her removal was "an injustice and humiliation".
 Deeply hurt, Kellogg never forgave the SAI.

 Kellogg's reputation was not completely ruined.
 After writing Our Democracy and the American Indian, Kellogg was once again recognized as a "leading crusader for Indian rights".